friendly/vcdExtra/cran-comments.md

 ## Version 0.8-0

-This is a modest release, replacing the old Sweave .Rnw vignette with new .Rmd vignettes using knitr
+This is a modest release, replacing the old Sweave .Rnw vignette with new .Rmd vignettes using knitr.
+I also corrected two problems detected in the initial submission of this release.

 # reverse dependencies